Jacob is a loveable trickster: a character we often identify with–the loveable thief, the passionate adulterer, the rogue hero.

 I didn’t know God was here…There are many places where we don’t know God is present.

 1 in 10 people have mental illness, 1 in 10 struggles with addiction, 1 in 5 women have been sexually abused, and more than that have been victims of abuse.
-If we needed to be “whole” for God to be found, then about half of us would be statistically disqualified… For those who are Spiritual but not Religious, they might say I didn’t know God was here feeling that we make impossible requirements for answers and perfection.
+If we needed to be “whole” for God to be found, then about half of us would be statistically disqualified (actually that’s fuzzy math, but you get the idea)… For those who are Spiritual but not Religious, they might say I didn’t know God was here feeling that we make impossible requirements for answers and perfection.

 ….But we know our God is not a fixing God though.
 God does not simply take us apart and put us back together as new people.
 Our God is a creating and blessing God, working with what he made, as it exists in the world.
 God is present where we are, improving on what God has given us as gifts and blessings.
 Identifying who we are in one word, and blessing us with the next.
 God is like a “strengths-based counselor” building on who we are and what we do, so that we might become a better version of ourselves.
 Building off Jacob’s trickster nature and naming him as God’s own in order to make Jacob wonderful….